Pasta-Pot-Pal/creamee.github.io/_posts/2017-04-03-scratch-planning-blog.md

     <td> What strategies were effective? </td>
   </tr>
   <tr>
-    <td>Typing what I did in my game, which at first I didn't know what to do because there were so many possibilities.</td>
+    <td>It helped to type what I did in my game, which at first I didn't know what to do because there were so many possibilities.
+So really, laying it all out made it a whole lot clearer.</td>
   </tr>
   <tr>
     <td>What limited my learning?
 Which habits do I need to work on? </td>